-Man 'lucky' not to have been killed as landslide crashed into Howden Hut on Routeburn Track in Fiordland
+Hikers' lucky escape as landslide crashes through hut on Routeburn Track, Fiordland

 • Weather chaos: Hundreds still cut off by floods in Milford Sound

-But near 1am this morning, there was a huge bang, followed by screams, she said.
+But near 1am this morning, there was a huge bang, followed by screams, Houpapa said.

 A landslide had crashed into the hut, toppling a large tree that crushed a section of the building.